Guide: Knoxville, Tennessee

 Tennessee requires an electrical permit for any new 240V circuit.
 If your home is in the City of Knoxville, the permit comes from the city.
 If you're in unincorporated Knox County (parts of Farragut, Powell, Halls, and rural areas), it comes from Knox County.
 Your electrician knows which applies to your address and files before any work begins.

 The permit typically costs $50 to $150.
 Most licensed contractors include it in their quoted price.
-Without it, you can lose the KUB rebate and create problems with homeowner's insurance and future home sales.
+Without it, you can create problems with homeowner's insurance and future home sales.
 There's no good reason to skip it.

 Step 8: Pass the Electrical Inspection